 Meet the Team

-Dedicated clinical teams provide a multi-disciplinary input including occupational therapy, psychology, psychiatry and vocational training.
-Using Cambian’s unique Active Care™ programme, patient-centred care plans are devised, determined by individual needs.
+Sedgley House is a male mental health rehabilitation service providing full multidisciplinary inputs including occupational therapy, psychology, psychiatry and vocational training.
+Using Cambian’s unique Active Care™ programme, patient-centred care plans are devised to match individual’s needs.

+On a daily basis our patients are encouraged to use the therapy kitchen in order to cook basic and complex meals.
+The therapy room is accessible for all patients to engage in internet sessions, arts and crafts, creative writing and other psycho-educational groups.
 Every bedroom has en suite facilities.
-On a daily basis the patients are encouraged to use the therapy kitchen in order to cook basic and complex meals.
-The therapy room is accessible for all patients to engage in internet sessions, arts and crafts, creative writing and other psycho-educational groups.

 Within the ground there are areas for patients to landscape and garden and there are communal areas to promote social engagement.

-Sedgley House is predominantly for assessment, with more one-to-one support.
-Most rehabilitation activities take place on site, however, where appropriate, access to the local community is an essential step along the pathway to rehabilitation.
+Sedgley House is predominantly for mental health assessment, with more one-to-one support.
+Most rehabilitation activities take place on site.
+However, where appropriate, access to the local community is an essential step along the pathway to rehabilitation.
 At Sedgley, we encourage enrolment in courses at local colleges.

 When the time is right, patients can move to Sedgley Lodge, which gives them increased independence, and a more outward-looking community-based programme.
 Finally, there is the option to step down to Number 12 – a beautifully appointed semi-detached house next door - one step closer to full social reintegration.